xz-group/PiCar/docs/readthedocs/chapters/usage/mechanical.rst

    PiCar: Isometric View

-15. Once the base PiCar has been built, you can add the ``Lidar``, ``PiCamera``, etc using the 3D printed mounts, and wire them accordingly.
+15. Once the base PiCar has been built, you can add the ``Lidar``, ``PiCamera``, etc. using the 3D printed mounts, and wire them accordingly.

 Ending notes:
   - The ``LiPo battery`` sits in the first layer, behind the microcontrollers.